williamszk/statistical-learning/clean_code_study/230227_01_duck_class_oop_fp_encapsulation/readme.md

 QuackBehavior and FlyBehavior.

-Then we need to implement concrete classes, which inherit from the abstract classes of QuackBehvaior and FlyBehavior.
+Then we need to implement concrete classes, which inherit from the abstract classes of QuackBehavior and FlyBehavior.
 In the case of Java, there is a distinction between interface and superclass.
 In the case of Python an interface is a superclass with some decorators.

+This example was taken from the Head First Design Patterns.